gnosis/dex-docs/docs/tutorial-telegram-bot.md

 A small highlight of the most important ones:

-- `TELEGRAM_TOKEN`: This is where you add the Auth token you created in the step 1
+- `TELEGRAM_TOKEN`: This is where you add the authentication token you created in step 1.

-- `TELEGRAM_CHANNEL_ID`: This is the identifier of your channel, in this case @potato_token
+- `TELEGRAM_CHANNEL_ID`: This is the identifier of your channel, in this case @potato_token, from step 2.

-- `NODE_URL`: It's the Url to an Ethereum node.
-It requires to have Websocket API enabled.
+- `NODE_URL`: This is the URL for an Ethereum node.
+It requires having the Websocket API enabled.
 You can use Infura if you don't have your own node.
-Just create an account in [https://infura.io](https://infura.io/). i.e. wss://mainnet.infura.io/ws/v3/<your-api-key>
+Just create an account at [https://infura.io](https://infura.io/), i.e. wss://mainnet.infura.io/ws/v3/<your-api-key>.

-- `TOKEN_IDS_FILTER`: (optional) Allows you to filter the notifications, and only submit orders for a list of tokens of your liking.
+- `TOKEN_IDS_FILTER`: (Optional) This allows you to filter the notifications, such as only send notifications for orders according to a custom list of tokens.
 Tokens are identified in Gnosis Protocol by a unique ID intrinsic to the protocol.
-If you are only interested in specific token(s), like the **Potato Token** you will need to first find out the tokenID(s).
+If you are only interested in specific token(s), like the **Potato Token**, you will need to first find out the tokenID(s) on Gnosis Protocol.

   You can do this on [Etherscan](https://etherscan.io/address/0x6f400810b62df8e13fded51be75ff5393eaa841f#readContract):

-  - Navigate to tab **Contract**, **Read contract**.
+  - Navigate to tab **Contract**, **Read contract**

   - Use the function **Nr.
 4** `tokenIDtoAddressMap`

-  - Enter the token address of **Potato Token**.
+  - Enter the token address of **Potato Token**

-  The query will return you a specific ID (if the token is indeed listed on Gnosis Protocol.
-If that is not the case, consider reading this Tutorial on [listing an ERC20 token.](https://docs.gnosis.io/protocol/docs/addtoken1/)
+  The query will return a specific ID.
+(Note: the ID will be returned only if the token is indeed listed on Gnosis Protocol.
+If that is not the case, consider following this tutorial on [listing an ERC20 token](https://docs.gnosis.io/protocol/docs/addtoken1/).

-- `WEB_BASE_URL`: When the bot notifies for a new order, it generates a link that allows users to fill that order.
-The link will take you to any defined instance of a Dapp for Gnosis Protocol Dapp (<https://github.com/gnosis/dex-react>) such as [dxDAO's Mesa](http://mesa.eth.link).
+- `WEB_BASE_URL`: When the bot sends a notification of a new order, it generates a link that allows users to fill that order.
+The link will take you to any defined instance of a dapp built on Gnosis Protocol (<https://github.com/gnosis/dex-react>) such as [dxDAO's Mesa dapp](http://mesa.eth.link).

-  You do not have to rely on Mesa.
-Anyone can also fork this Open Source Dapp, and customize a specific graphical user interface (front-end) for Gnosis Protocol (optional).
-Let's assume you have forked the Dapp and have called it 🥔 **Potato Exchange**.
+  You do not have to rely on Mesa, however.
+Anyone can also fork this open source dapp built on Gnosis Protocol, and customize a specific graphical user interface (front-end) for Gnosis Protocol.
+While this is not required, let's assume you have forked the dapp and have called it 🥔 **Potato Exchange**.

 ## 🚀 5\.
-Run the bot (in your server)
+Run the bot on your server)=

 ### Run it with node.js